rpodols/goose.net/README.md

  ## Made Using:
  * Node.js
-        - New NPM packages:
  * Express
  * Mongo
  * React

  ## Installation
- * To install locally,
+ * To run locally, clone repository and run npm start in the root directory.

  ## Usage
- * This can be used as a way to view goose setlists and keep track of shows attended.
+ * This can be used as a way to view goose setlists.

  ## Contributing
  * No outside contributions at this time.